 Cost

-Lost Talent – talented developer(s) desire strong leadership so they have confidence their hard work is not wasted.
+Lost Talent – Talented developer(s) desire strong leadership so they have confidence their hard work is not wasted.
 Talent will also not allow a corporation to handicap them in the job market.

 Dated teams – Teams become dated because there are too many choices and no guidance.